 Research supports that students taking a college level course in high school are 50% more likely to graduate from college.
 To that end, students not only have the opportunity to engage in college-level course work but also earn college credits while in high school.
 Within the Early College in High School Academies (ECIHSA), students can earn industry credentials, certificates, associate degrees, and/or accelerate the completion of a bachelor's degree or master's degree as outlined in the corresponding program.
 Our early college programs continue to expand and offer a variety of programs.
-New this year, students may choose to participate in our programs in Special Education, Robotics and Autonomous Engineering Technology (RAET), Automotive Technology, Collision Repair Technology, or Diesel Technology.
+New this year, students may choose to participate in our programs in Criminal Justice and PreLaw, a Sport Management concentration within our Business Administration program or Culinary Arts.
 While engaging in these programs at WAHS, students are able to develop their college transcripts and progress towards a degree with one of our post-secondary partners (Community College of Allegheny County, Robert Morris University, Pittsburgh Technical College, Community College of Beaver County, and Rosedale Technical College).
 Our concurrent enrollment ECIHSA courses, taught by West Allegheny teachers, are eligible for both high school and college credit, saving our families thousands of dollars in tuition fees!
 More information regarding our ECIHSA programs and the opportunities available to earn college credits while attending WAHS is included in the pages to follow.